14th February 2019

 Is neutering covered by pet insurance?

 Routine, preventative or elective procedures aren’t usually covered by pet insurance policies as they can be budgeted for and are all part of being a responsible pet owner.
-If you have any concerns about the costs, speak to your vet about setting up a payment plan.
+If you have any concerns about the costs, you could speak to your vet about setting up a payment plan.